STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/CONTRIBUTING.md

    npm run test
    ```

-   To generate HTML reports for the unit test and code coverage (which may be helpful for visualizing failed test cases or uncovered code), run the following command:
+   To generate HTML reports for the unit test results and code coverage (which may be helpful for visualizing failed test cases or uncovered code), run the following command:
    ```
    npm run test-report
    ```